 During his childhood, after school, young Masayoshi delivered the fresh sashimi his father made moments before, to his neighbors on his bike.
 After finishing high school, he apprenticed for eight years at the famous Sushi-ko restaurant, in Tokyo’s upscale Ginza district.
 There he started washing dishes until he became an excellent chef, thanks to the teachings of the great sushi master Toshiaki Sugiyama.
 With him, he discovered the intimate relationship between food and dining, as complementary experiences.

 In 1978, after a vacation in Los Angeles, he decided to live in the United States, where he opened his first restaurant: Saba-ya.
-Later, in 1987, he opened the Ginza Sushi-ko, serving his food on a 9-seat counter.
+Later, in 1987, he opened his restaurant Ginza Sushi-ko, where he served his food on a 9-seat counter.
 Gradually, the Masayoshi name became famous in Beverly Hills, and his restaurant earned a reputation as the most expensive in town.
 Among his regulars were actor Marlon Brando and his family.

 In 2004, Masayoshi moved to New York and opened Masa, a restaurant that follows the Japanese omakase concept, in which customers allow the chef to prepare whatever he wishes at any price.